Logitech G513 Keyboard

 3) Suspecting a software problem, I reverted to an older version of GHub.
 Nope.

 4) Uninstalling GHub (registry clean, etc.).
 This did not resolve the problem.
-This had the side effect of disabling all GHub features, including the lighting.
+This had the side effect of disabling all GHub features, including the back lighting.

 5) The keyboard has a Y-USB cable, one side for data, and the other for the lights.
 I tried disconnecting the power to the lights.
 Nada.